 Doodling in Three Dimensions

 The iPad app Gravity Sketch allows you to doodle sketches with your fingers and 3D-print a model by sending it to a 3D printer or printing on an online platform.
+Don’t forget about your 3D printer filament that you can get here.
 Need some inspiration first?
 The Structure Sensor wearable technology enables you to 3D-scan objects, rooms, and faces, which you can then upload and edit!
 If you want to skip the printing stage, you can directly draw 3D shapes with 3Doodler Create.
 An Android coloring book app by Apalon Apps lets you work with color to get your creative juices flowing, and Assembly allows you to design and edit your own icons and graphics.
 If you want to get really serious, top-level image editing software like Photoshop or Adobe Spark for iOS devices (which allows you to create and share content online) is also available.

 Apps and Gadgets for Chilling Out